 In manufacturing and production environments, real-time location systems provide asset tracking and positioning capabilities that enable facilities to identify the presence, precise location and status of equipment and goods.
 Whether it’s machinery, inventory, tools, vehicles or people, there are multiple use cases where companies benefit greatly from the ability to monitor and identify the location of assets.

 The manufacturing space faces its own unique challenges that make real-time location awareness important.
 For example, in many facilities, significant customization of production workflow must happen on-the-fly.
 This is a challenge in a production environment wherein production processes must be completed manually without error.
 Workflow and asset tracking are required for workers to know the correct operation and tool calibration required for each sub-assembly.
-There are a variety of pain points that RTLS solutions have the power to address, but first we must address what a RTLS is and how it works in this context.
+There are a variety of pain points that RTLS solutions have the power to address, but first we must address what an RTLS is and how it works in this context.

 What is a RTLS?

-A RTLS is a system that detects the current geolocation of an asset, based on signals received from that asset, whether it’s a smart phone, a tag or a badge.
+An RTLS is a system that detects the current geolocation of an asset, based on signals received from that asset, whether it’s a smart phone, a tag or a badge.
 Modern RTLS solutions are based on wireless technologies, such as Wi-Fi, BLE, UWB, Chirp, and Active RFID, and essentially work by determining a device’s presence (is it physically in the building?), it’s proximity (what is it near within the building?) or position (what is the asset’s current and constant location within the building?).
 RTLS usually excludes GPS, because it is generally not available indoors, and its latency means it is not truly real-time.

 How does a RTLS work?

 A RTLS application consists of a transponder (RTLS tags/badges), a receiver (RTLS anchors), and location engine (RTLS software) to interpret the data from each tagged asset.
 Location data is sent wirelessly by transponders (e.g., the tag, which is the mobile part of the RTLS) to devices attached to the ceilings/walls (e.g., Anchors, the fixed infrastructure of the RTLS).
 The data is sent wirelessly (or via ethernet cable) from the Anchors to a Server, with the location engine software calculating the position.
-The location data can then be visualized on an indoor map and accessed in a variety of ways including via cloud-based APIs, mobile apps, or integrated software.
+The location data can then be visualized on a digital twin and accessed in a variety of ways including via cloud-based APIs, mobile apps, or integrated software.

 Inpixon offers RTLS tags, anchors, and a location engine to get organizations set up with an RTLS solution.
 In addition, there is a location engine which filters the positions to improve accuracy, can help present tags on a map, has search and location history functionality, and geofences can be implemented.
 Inpixon is unique in offering 2 types of radio: UWB for higher accuracy, and our proprietary 2.4 GHz Chirp Spread Spectrum (CSS) for much longer range than UWB.